A Selfish Culture Stems from a Lack of Leadership

-“The leaders on our team are content with being average.”
+“Our team was content with being average.”

-“Our leaders lacked mental toughness.”
+“We lacked mental toughness.”

 The problem with our approach is we continually treat the symptoms instead of the disease.
 The disease is a selfish culture.
 The selfish culture stems from a lack of leadership.

 Yet we focus on the symptoms by investing the majority of our time and money into new gear, strategy, film study, skill workouts, conditioning, recruiting, etc..